justin2004/apl_in_the_shell/README.md

 hello there
  1 2 3 4 5 6 7 8 9 10   hello there
 ```
-And why you type becomes the expression to the right of the APL expression.
+And what you type becomes the expression to the right of the APL expression.
 That is, the above is equivanent to this:

 ```bash